lingtalfi/Chloroform/README.md

 - MinMaxFileSizeValidator: checks that the file size of the posted file is within the defined boundaries (works with FileField).
 - FileMimeTypeValidator: checks that the file mime type is allowed (works with FileField).
 - RequiredValidator: checks that the string version of the value is not the empty string (works with all fields).
-- RequiredDateValidator: checks that the date is not empty (0000-00-00 or empty string).
+- RequiredDateValidator: checks that the date is not empty.
+The "0000-00-00" string is considered invalid too.
+- RequiredDatetimeValidator: checks that the date is a valid mysql datetime.
+The "0000-00-00 00:00:00" string is considered invalid.
 - PasswordConfirmValidator: checks that the password matches the value of a password confirm field (works with PasswordField).